-The Workshop Space (Koodam process) not only creates an enabling environment for emotive learning process but also enables participants to recognize the ‘person’ inside.
-The ‘person inside’ and ‘the person outside’ are two different facets of which ‘the person outside’ dominates more often than not.
+The Workshop Space (Koodam process) not only creates an enabling environment for emotive learning but also enables participants to recognize the ‘person’ inside.
+The ‘person inside’ and ‘the person outside’ are usually two different facets; of which, ‘the person outside’ dominates ‘the person within’ more often than not.
 ‘The person inside’ is overpowered by ‘the person outside.’
 Through conscious and concerted effort the participants were facilitated to interact with the person inside.
 This process triggers to see the person inside in others.

 The participants determined not only to treat the patient as person but also with ‘Dignity’

 Most of the Government schemes are implemented as a system centered scheme but not as a citizen centered scheme.
 The system centered schemes are implemented without interpreting and innovating the scheme in which the beneficiaries dignity is not considered, in fact her/his dignity is at stake.